pranigopu/pranigopu.github.io/docs/philosophy/philosophy-in-practice/7-emotions.md

 Hence, we observe that when we grasp our context of the facts and values, then envy dissolves into more constructive emotions and motivations.
 Hence, I posit that envy is an emotion that reveals one's lack of contextual clarity; gaining the clarity is key to orienting yourself toward values and against irrational and potentially self-destructive goals.

+**NOTE**: _For a discussion on the nature of anti-values,_ see: [_The Nature of Anti-Value_ from **Ethics**](https://pranigopu.github.io/philosophy/ethics/nature-of-anti-value.html).

 ## Jealousy
 **_An out-of-context view of potential and threat_**

-Jealousy is similar to envy, except that instead of dealing with values and their loss, it deals with potential values and threats (i.e. potential loss) to potential values.
+Jealousy is similar to envy, except that instead of dealing with values and their loss, it deals with potential values and potential anti-values.
 The reasoning for the invalidity of jealousy is similar in essence; jealousy is rooted in the desire to overcome a feeling a threat rather than the desire to pursue a potential.

+**NOTE**: _For a discussion on the nature of anti-values,_ see: [_The Nature of Anti-Value_ from **Ethics**](https://pranigopu.github.io/philosophy/ethics/nature-of-anti-value.html).

 <!--
 ## Wishfulness